Pre-implantation genetic diagnosis – Genetic Disorder or Chromosomal Translocation

 For women experiencing repeated miscarriages or facing difficulties when trying to conceive due to chromosomal translocation, our London fertility clinic offers pre-implantation genetic diagnosis to identify embryos that are free of chromosomal translocation.

 A chromosomal translocation results when parts of two chromosomes have broken off from their original positions.
 They then switch each other’s places.

 Usually, it is balanced as there is no missing or extra chromosome material.
 An individual who is a carrier of chromosome translocation can experience repeated miscarriages or fertility problems.

-To help those couples, we can offer PGD to identify embryos that are free of such translocation.
+To help those couples, we can offer PGD to identify embryos that are free of such translocation at our IVF clinic London.
 This can happen after either one of them have been identified to be carrier of chromosome translocation.

-Couples considering such a treatment will undergo an IVF or ICSI treatment.
+Couples considering such a treatment will undergo an IVF/ICSI treatment.
 They will be given medications to stimulate ovaries to produce multiple eggs.

-When the eggs are considered to be mature, patients undergo egg collection under sedation.
+When the eggs are considered to be mature, patients undergo egg collection under sedation at our London fertility clinic.
 The eggs will be fertilised either by IVF or injected with each sperm (ICSI).

 A few cells will be removed from each viable embryo at blastocyst stage (day-5).
 We test them for chromosomal translocation and the embryo that is considered free of such translocation will be replaced.